-In the context of incident management, audits should be performed as security measure on executed data exchanges to spot fraudulent and unauthorised actions and the instances who are accountable for that.
+In the context of incident management, audits should be performed as security measure on executed service provisions to spot fraudulent and unauthorised actions and the instances who are accountable for that.

-The scope and process of audits will be determined in the course of the iSHARE functional workshop.
+The scope and process of audits will be determined in the course of the iSHARE functional working group.